hugopedro-ds/hugopedro-ds/README.md

 # 🎓 Education: **BSc in Economics** • **MSc Supply Chain & Purchasing** • **MBA in Data Science & AI**.

-Most projects are developed in **Google Colab** and shared here with clear documentation and reproducible results.
+Most projects are developed in Python (Jupyter Notebooks / VSCode) and shared here with clear documentation and reproducible results.

 ## 🔍 What you’ll find here